geophile/geophile/README.md

 object; the box is contained by the spatial object; or the box overlaps the spatial object.

-These implementations can be mixed arbitrarily, (as long as all the spatial objects involved in a spatial join must have the same number of dimensions).
+These implementations can be mixed arbitrarily, as long as all the spatial objects involved are located in the same space.
 For example, you could compute the spatial join of a b-tree containing millions of polygons with an in-memory sorted array containing a small number of points.
-The output would contain the (point, polygon) pairs for which the point is inside the polygon.
+The output would contain the (polygon, point) pairs for which the point is inside the polygon.

 ## Installation